Huiliang-M/ITK-VTk/README.md

 I put all the source files and data file on Desktop.

-So I type the below command on terminal commandline ./3Dtest "/Users/huilianghuang/Desktop/data/img (%d).tif" 1 113
+I type the below command on terminal commandline ./3Dtest "/Users/huilianghuang/Desktop/data/img (%d).tif" 1 113

 Example output: